mjza/mra-core/policy_generator/README.md

 ## Run the program

-1. First make a `Roles.csv` file.
-This file does not have some redundent columns.
-2. Run `python convertor.py` to generate `policy.csv` file.
+1. Run `python convertor.py` to generate `policy.csv` file.
-3. Move the `policy.csv` to './config' folder.
+2. Move the `policy.csv` to './config' folder.